aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 4. Update the config file in Code Commit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
    - Compare your running config file with the sample config file from the latest release
    - Review the `Config file changes` section of the [release notes](https://github.com/aws-samples/aws-secure-environment-accelerator/releases) for **all** Accelerator versions since your current deployed release
-5. If you customized any of the other Accelerator default config files by overriding them in your S3 input bucket, merge the latest defaults with your customizations
+5. If you customized any of the other Accelerator default config files by overriding them in your S3 input bucket, merge the latest defaults with your customizations before beginning your upgrade
-   - Before beginning your upgrade in v1.2.5+, after completing your upgrade in prior releases
 6. Download the latest installer template (`AcceleratorInstallerXYZ.template.json`) from the `Assets` section of the latest [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases)
 7. Do **_NOT_** accidentally select the `PBMMAccel-InitialSetup` CloudFormation stack **below**
 8. If you are replacing your GitHub Token:
-   - Take note of the `ConfigS3Bucket` and `NotificationEmail` values from the Parameters tab of your deployed Installer CloudFormation stack (`PBMMAccel-what-you-provided`)
+   - Take note of the `AcceleratorName`, `AcceleratorPrefix`, `ConfigS3Bucket` and `NotificationEmail` values from the Parameters tab of your deployed Installer CloudFormation stack (`PBMMAccel-what-you-provided`)
    - Delete the Installer CloudFormation stack (`PBMMAccel-what-you-provided`)
-   - Redeploy the Installer CloudFormation stack using the template downloaded in step 5, providing the `ConfigS3Bucket` and `NotificationEmail` values you just documented
+   - Redeploy the Installer CloudFormation stack using the template downloaded in step 5, providing the values you just documented (changes to `AcceleratorName` or `AcceleratorPrefix` are not supported)
    - The pipeline will automatically run and trigger the upgraded state machine
 9. If you are using a pre-existing GitHub token:

-- Update the Installer CloudFormation stack using the template downloaded in step 5, updating the `GithubBranch` to the latest release (eg. `release/v1.3.1`)
+  - Update the Installer CloudFormation stack using the template downloaded in step 5, updating the `GithubBranch` to the latest release (eg. `release/v1.3.2`)
     - Go to AWS CloudFormation and select the stack: `PBMMAccel-what-you-provided`
     - Select Update, select Replace current template, Select Upload a template file
     - Select Choose File and select the template you downloaded in step 5 (`AcceleratorInstallerXYZ.template.json`)
     - Select Next, Update `GithubBranch` parameter to `release/vX.Y.Z` where X.Y.Z represents the latest release
     - Click Next, Next, I acknowledge, Update
     - Wait for the CloudFormation stack to update (`Update_Complete` status) (Requires manual refresh)
   - Go To Code Pipeline and Release the PBMMAccel-InstallerPipeline

 # 4. Existing Organizations / Accounts